 "His lifetime dedication to aviation in both war and peace, particularly his outstanding effort to preserve and present the human aspects of aviation for the purpose of increasing public knowledge and appreciation for Canada's aviation heritage has been of considerable benefit to Canadian aviation and to the nation.“

 He retired from the Armed Forces in 1972 after accumulating nearly 6,000 flying hours.
 Newson was approached in 1977 to take on the role of Executive Vice President of Canada's Aviation Hall of Fame.
-Accepting the position, he successfully! brought to fruition the concept of this unique institution and preserved the human aspects of Canadian aviation heritage for the benefit of the nation.
+Accepting the position, he successfully brought to fruition the concept of this unique institution and preserved the human aspects of Canadian aviation heritage for the benefit of the nation.
 He was inducted into the Canadian Aviation Hall of Fame in 1984.

 Born: 19 July 1917, Calgary, AB